iamllcoolray/grizzly-cli/README.md

 -q | --quote

-Prints out the stock quote of a given symbol.
+Displays the stock quote of a given symbol.

 -h | --help

-Prints out a help message on how to use Oolong.
+Displays a help message on how to use Oolong.

 -v | --version

-Prints out Oolong's version number.
+Displays a Oolong's version number.

 ## DESCRIPTION